What I have learned as a parent

 Time off: Mom needs time with other moms.
 Dad needs time with other dads.
 Mom and dad need time alone together.

-“How many times do I have to tell you?…” Actually, sometimes it’s necessary to say/show something 500+ or more times before it sinks in.
+“How many times do I have to tell you?…” Actually, sometimes it’s necessary to sayor show something 500+ or more times before it sinks in.
 This isn’t something to be upset about.
 It just takes that many times for it to sink in.
 Learning or comprehending something can take a long time, for young or old.

 Pick your battles.
 “Winning” an argument or fight can result in losing more than you thought you won.
+Some perceived losses are best taken with a shrug.

 A little praise and appreciation goes a long way.
 Complements are good for all.
 All good effort should be acknowledged verbally, not just accomplishment.

 “Screentime:” Increasingly, grownups as well as children are captivated by their screens (tv’s, smart phones, tablets, etc.) It is up to the parent to set limits on “screentime” and have activities at hand (or adventures into the world) that are more interesting to do than stare at a screen.
 It is not a parent’s job to keep a child constantly entertained and occupied, however.
 But setting boundaries and keeping interesting options visibly at hand help with this.
+This takes forethought, prep and imagination- work.
+But it’s worth the effort.

-Myth and Pretend: Generally, if kids really need to know something, cue off them as to when to lift the curtain on certain things about the adult world.
+Myth and PretendGenerally, if kids really need to know something, cue off them as to when to lift the curtain on certain things about the adult world.
 Otherwise, let them enjoy the protection and safety and fun of childhood.
-Need to know portioning of info is fine- as it is to let them let you know that they need to know.
+Need-to-know portioning of info is fine- as it is to let them let you know that they need to know.
 My kids never asked me about Santa.
 I think they could gauge for themselves how much they needed to know and whether they wanted to continue enjoying the fantasy, even when they became suspicious.

 I’ve never felt the dread I’ve heard from others when the day of Yuletide Revelation approached.
 The way I see it is this: When I go to the Magic Castle, do the magicians impress me less, is the experience less magical, because I know all the magic tricks performed are all human-made?
 No. In fact, the magic is even more incredible to me.
 Do I dismiss a movie or play because I know it is only performed by actors and the special effects are all fake, that the words are just written words?
 Absolutely not.
 That we can create and conjure for each other stories and art that make our stay on planet earth all the more wonderful, fun and engaging is not a bleak insight for me.
 It doesn’t make our world less vital or magical.
 On the contrary, for me, the magic is more magical and remarkable because we make it for each other.